seanzhangkx8/ConvoKit/readme.txt

 The dataset is a JSON file:

-It is structured as a dictionary with two entries for each of TODO: (should I put 216,894, 217,318 or 199,861 here?) question-answer pairs.
+It is structured as a dictionary with two entries for each of 216,894 question-answer pairs.

 This is an example of one such question, and the corresponding answer entry, with fields explained: